data-intuitive/viash_docs/docs/namespaces.md

 ```

 In effect, we could as well split them into different repositories.
 The builds (under `target/`) can be combined per platform as well because they are all properly namespaced.
 And in the root, one can still access the native or Docker version of the script by prepending the namespace.

-## TODO

-- Split the namespace code in code relevant for 1 component and call that component instead of doing everything in the main script
-- Add functionality to process a number of namespaces as well.